-Command ip access-group { acl-id acl-name } { in out } Parameter acl-id: Indicates that a numbered standard or extended IP ACL will be applied to the interface.
-Description acl-name : Indicates that a named standard or extended IP ACL will be applied to the interface. in : Indicates that this ACL controls incoming IP packets of the interface. out: Indicates that this ACL controls outgoing IP packets of the interface.
-Command Interface configuration mode Mode Usage Guide This command makes an IP ACL take effect on the incoming or outgoing packets of a specified interface.
+Command ip access-group { acl-id acl-name } { in out } [reflect] Parameter Description acl-id: Indicates that a numbered standard or extended IP ACL will be applied to the interface. acl-name: Indicates that a named standard or extended IP ACL will be applied to the interface. in: Indicates that this ACL controls incoming IP packets of the interface. out: Indicates that this ACL controls outgoing IP packets of the interface. reflect: Indicates that the reflexive ACL is enabled.
+Command Mode Interface configuration mode Usage Guide This command makes an IP ACL take effect on the incoming or outgoing packets of a specified interface.

-- 1) The following configuration example describes only ACL-related configurations. - Solution Configuring an IP ACL to Prohibit Departments Except the Financial Department from Accessing the Financial Data Server
+- The following configuration example describes only ACL-related configurations. - Solution Configuring an IP ACL to Prohibit Departments Except the Financial Department from Accessing the Financial Data Server